Environmental Issues And Ethics –

 This course applies scientific, philosophical, economic, and ethical principles to current and future environmental issues.
 Students will analyze the cumulative impact of human activities on global ecosystems, as well as responsibilities to the natural world, in terms of the complex interrelationships humans have with their environment.

-Compare various schools of thought in environmental ethics.
+- Compare schools of thought in environmental ethics.

-Explain how ethics influences our course of action regarding principal environmental issues.
+- Explain how ethics influences the human course of action regarding principal environmental issues.

-Describe the advantages and disadvantages to society and the environment of different forms of renewable energy.
+- Describe the advantages and disadvantages of renewable energy sources to both society and the environment.

 Environmental Justice and Economics

-Analyze the role and effects of government policy on environmental issues.
+- Analyze the role of government policy and its effects on environmental issues.

 - Identify key governmental policies that relate to environmental issues.